 - Serve with toasted bread and crisp raw vegetables.

-This creamy and onion-forward dip is from Adele’s in Nashville, Tennessee and a perfect recipe for a big crowd of football fans.
-While Adele’s was kind enough to share their homemade potato chips recipe, this dip is also great with your favorite store-bought chips as well.
+This creamy and onion-forward dip is from Adele’s in Nashville, Tennessee, and is a perfect recipe for a big crowd of football fans.
+While Adele’s was kind enough to share their homemade potato chips recipe, this dip is also great with your favorite store-bought chips.

 Prep Time: 20 minute

 - 2 pounds of Vidalia onions, caramelized (once cooked, will yield about 1 cup)

 - 1 cup plain Greek yogurt (chef uses Chobani)

 - 1 cup creme fraiche